udexon/PhosPay/README.md

 As such, PhosPay acts as a smart contract, in the sense that it expresses the intention of the Payee to pay the Payor of a certain amount X in currency P, just like a conventional paper contract does.

+The most important unique selling point of PhosWallet is the potentially ___very large amount of tips given to popular social media influencers___.
+This will drive prospective candidates to become PhosPay Agents (PhosAgents), who are critical to make PhosPay work, and will earn significant commisions from PhosPay transactions.
+The ease of becoming a PhosAgent and the large number of PhosAgents will in turn make the costs of transactions of PhosPay cheap and make PhosPay reliable.

+By acting as PhosAgent, Cryptocurrency owners can utilize cryptocurrencies that they own, earning additional income.
+As such, PhosPay will become a new unique selling point to attract more people to use cryptocurrencies.

 #### Verifying Our Proposal